Are You Thinking About Becoming a Certified Six Sigma Black Belt?

 We’ve broken down the Professional Development timeline for achieving your Six Sigma Black Belt certification into 3 phases:

 Phase 1: Training

-We run our classroom training over 4 months, with 3 x 4-day instalments, and 1 x 3-day instalment.
+We run our live virtual training over 5 months, with 4 x 3-day instalments, and 1 x 2-day instalment.

 This style of training balances a focused approach when in training, and time between modules for participants to revise and to work on their project.